Uncle from Another World: Characters

 Takafumi's childhood friend with whom he reunited with after a long time.
 She has a crush on him, though he remains oblivious.
 After finding out about Yōsuke's magic ability the moment she came into Takafumi's apartment, she starts spending time at Takafumi's apartment and together, they spend their days watching replays of Yōsuke's adventures in the other world.
-While she has fond memories of their childhood, for some time Sumika frequently bullied Takafumi.
-Though he seems to hold no grudge in the present day, Sumika is horrified at this revelation.
+While she has fond memories of their childhood, but is it revealed in Takafumi's memories that Sumika frequently bullied Takafumi for some time.
+Though he seems to hold no grudge in the present day, Sumika is horrified at this revelation and including the fact she believed she was kind, girly and pretty girl but in the truth was a mean tomboy who looked like an ugly boy and made man-like smug faces.
+Sumika has a younger brother named Chiaki, but the brother has the same face and expressions Sumika once had which she is still ashamed of.